 Referring to the issue of housing of Roma in the country, one should bear in mind that they are concentrated in ten municipalities.
-Usually there is a concentration of the Roma population in one part of the town.139 There are no official statistics on racist incidents and discrimination in housing against Roma.
+Usually there is a concentration of the Roma population in one part of the town.150 There are no official statistics on racist incidents and discrimination in housing against Roma.151

-However, the media and NGOs report cases of institutional violence and assault against Roma,140 particularly police raids and evictions (after the Roma are accused of residing in unlawfully built buildings), that deprive the Roma of their housing, and do not provide them with alternative accommodation.141
+However, the media and NGOs report cases of institutional violence and assault against Roma.152 particularly police raids and evictions (after the Roma are accused of residing in unlawfully built buildings), that deprive the Roma of their housing, and do not provide them with alternative accommodation.153

 A report on the conditions of housing and health in the Roma community states that Roma families often live in badly built sub-standard houses, without in-house water supply and sanitation.
-Data show that 7.25 per cent of the families live in improvised houses built from non-construction materials (cardboard, nylon, tin, plastic, etc.), 29.5 per cent in dilapidated and montage houses, and only 63 per cent in solidconstruction houses.142 More than 10per cent of the families don't have access to http://www.nationalromacentrum.org/mk/publikacii/istrazuvanja/izvestaj-do-komitetot-za-ekonomski/.
-Last accessed: 01 April 2013.; "Во дискотеката Калипсо во Берово е забранет влезот за Ромите".
-Kanal 5 Television.
-Kanal 5 Television website [Cache].
+Data show that 7.25 per cent of the families live in improvised houses built from non-construction materials (cardboard, nylon, tin, plastic, etc.), 29.5 per cent in dilapidated and montage houses, and only 63 per cent in solidconstruction houses.154 More than 10per cent of the families don't have access to any kind of water supply.
+The sewerage conditions are extremely bad, with an estimate of 50 per cent of families having no access to proper solution for the discharge of the sewage and communal water.155 alia, housing.
+The research results will become available in the first half of 2014.